mike42/escpos-php/README.md

 - Excelvan HOP-E58 (connect through powered hub)
 - Okipos 80 Plus III
 - P-822D
+- P85A-401 (make unknown)
 - SEYPOS PRP-300 (Also marketed as TYSSO PRP-300)
+- Silicon SP-201 / RP80USE
 - Star TSP-650
 - Star TUP-592
 - Xprinter XP-Q800
 - Zijang NT-58H
 - Zijang ZJ-5870
 - Zijang ZJ-5890T (Marketed as POS 5890T)
-- Silicon SP-201 / RP80USE
-- P85A-401 (make unknown)
-- Bixolon SRP-350III

-If you use any other printer with this code, please let me know so I can add it to the list.
+If you use any other printer with this code, please [let us know](https://github.com/mike42/escpos-php/issues/new) so that it can be added to the list.

 ## Basic usage